 Get the support you need to look after yourself

 We’ve established in recent years that mental health is just as important as, if not more important than, our physical health, especially in the day-to-day working environment.
 With one of the collateral effects of the pandemic being a considerable mental health toll, it’s never been more important that employers provide the resources their staff needs to ensure they are working in a good frame of mind throughout their WFH tenure.
+Not looking after yourself is not medical negligence but it might as well be.

 While employees have a level of personal responsibility to look after themselves, it’s important that employers provide a decent mental health framework for them to fall back on.
 By encouraging open and honest communication wherever it’s required and offering the necessary support resources for those in need, businesses are addressing arguably the biggest health threat posed by the pandemic.